mickfuzz/dyne_docs/src/terminal/docs/24-installing-software.md

     $ make -j3

-These commands actually make (\"compile\") the software for you.
+These commands actually make ("compile") the software for you.
 You will then end up with a whole lot of compiled files which in total makes up your software.
 The `make` process can take a while, depending on the speed of your machine and the size of the package sources you are